Karbivio/SchizoFrolic/ABOUT.md

 # ABOUT
-This project aims to keep a recent, active, bug-free chat client built upon the primary feature set of F-Chat Rising.
-Users who are familiar with Rising should feel right at home using this client.
+Frolic aims to keep a stable, bug-free F-Chat client built upon the primary feature set of F-Chat Rising.
+Users who are familiar with Rising should feel right at home with Frolic.
+The purpose of Frolic is to be maintained and usable for far into the future.

 # FAQ

 ## What happened to F-Chat Rising?
 No one knows.
-It's unprofessional and rude to speculate.
-All we know is that they were absent from the Rising repository for over 6 months prior to the repository unexpectedly disappearing.
-Additionally, the owner's bot's profile was updated sometime around February 8, 2025, and was subsequently been blocked from viewing due to "shocking and harmful content".
-As of March 15, the owner has not edited the profile to lift the block.
+What we do know is that the maintainer was absent from the Rising repository for over 6 months prior to the repository unexpectedly disappearing.
+Additionally, the f-list profile of the maintainer's bot was updated sometime around February 8, 2025, and was subsequently blocked from viewing due to a "shocking and harmful content violation".
+As of March 17, the owner has not edited the profile to lift the block.
+It's unprofessional and rude to speculate on what's going on with real people, so we won't go any further than the facts.

-## What features do you offer over the old F-Chat Rising client?
+## What features does Frolic offer over the old F-Chat Rising client?
-We have a full changelog [available here!](https://github.com/FireUnderTheMountain/fchat-risinger/blob/master/CHANGELOG.md) For a brief overview:
+We have a full changelog [available here!](https://github.com/Frolic-chat/Frolic/blob/master/CHANGELOG.md) For a brief overview:
 * Kemonomimi species identification
 * Support for more anthro species